In previous two articles, we discussed:

 Don't forget to take your User Story Benefits Assessment at the end of this article.

 Good User Story Benefits:

 1. Highest Value Delivery:

 This User Story Benefit is the mother of all benefits.
-Done well, User Stories help deliver highest value by focusing on small and immediate customer needs.
+Done well, User Stories help deliver the highest value by focusing on small and immediate customer needs.

-Traditional product development teams may spend months on a single function such as analysis, design, implementation etc, carrying a significant amount of work in progress without deliverying anything that is directly valuable to the customer immediately.
+Traditional product development teams may spend months on a single function such as analysis, design, implementation etc, carrying a significant amount of work in progress without delivering anything that is directly valuable to the customer immediately.

 How could you take the old school requirements approach and turn it upside down?

 Delivery of highest value early in the product development allows the Product Owner to: